AFIB Causes & Presentation

-A common type of cardiac arrhythmia, atrial fibrillation, or AFIB for short, is considered a tachyarrhythmia.1 In the United States, there are more than 454,000 hospitalizations with atrial fibrillation listed as the primary diagnosis each year, and atrial fibrillation contributes to about 158,000 deaths each year.2 Moreover, the number of people with atrial fibrillation and needing AFIB treatment is expected to double or triple by 2050.3
+A common type of cardiac arrhythmia, atrial fibrillation (AFib) is considered a tachyarrhythmia.1 In the United States, there are more than 454,000 hospitalizations with atrial fibrillation listed as the primary diagnosis each year, and atrial fibrillation contributes to about 158,000 deaths each year.2 Moreover, the number of people with atrial fibrillation and needing AFIB treatment is expected to double or triple by 2050.3

 With atrial fibrillation, the atria do not contract in a strong, regular pattern.1 During this disorganized atrial activity, the heart may not pump enough oxygen-rich blood to the body.
 These arrhythmias can be classified as paroxysmal, persistent, permanent, or long-standing.3